AleG03/awsm/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> A fast and fancy command-line tool to manage your AWS profiles, sessions, and console access with ease.
+> A fast command-line tool to manage your AWS profiles, sessions, and console access with ease.

 `awsm` (AWS Manager) is a standalone binary written in Go that simplifies the tedious process of switching between AWS profiles, handling MFA, assuming roles, and generating console sign-in links.
 It's a robust and portable replacement for shell function-based helpers.